 \section{THE MULTI GBZ CASES}

 With the help of \emph{resultant}, we obtain the aGBZ of the shape matrix $\textbf{A}^\prime$ in Sec. \ref{sec:GBZ}, the next urgent task is to verify the actual area of GBZ.
-In Appendix \ref{app:gbz}, we have known that the OBC spectrum $\{E\}$ is required in order to obtain the information of GBZ.
-However, we eliminate the degree $E$ in Eq. (\ref{eq:GE}), in fact, the values that can be taken from the energy spectrum $\{E\}$ is limited, it may induce the GBZ usually a subset of aGBZ.
-To overcome this property, Ref. \cite{yang2020nonhermitiana} put up with the concept of a new kind of singularity point, self-conjugate points, that only occur in non-Hermitian systems, and the contours of aGBZ that possess the self-conjugate point must form GBZ.
-Recall that the Van Hove singularity $k_s$ in Hermitian system \cite{van1953occurrence}, which satisfy
+In \ref{app:gbz}, we have known that the OBC spectrum $\{E\}$ is required in order to obtain the information of GBZ.
+However, in Eq. (\ref{eq:GE}), we have eliminated the degree $E$, which means that $E$ can take all possible values across the complex plane.
+Nevertheless, in practice the values that can be taken from the energy spectrum $\{E\}$ are limited, which may induce the GBZ usually being a subset of aGBZ.
+To address this issue, Ref. \cite{yang2020nonhermitiana} introduced the concept of a new kind of singular points known as self-conjugate points, that will only occur in NH systems.
+Recall that the Van Hove singularity $k_s$ in Hermitian system \cite{van1953occurrence}, which satisfies